Fixed-Relative-Switched Threshold Strategies for Consensus Tracking Control of Nonlinear Multiagent Systems: Event-Triggered Controller Design

 \subsection{Relative-threshold strategy}

-In the fixed-threshold strategy, it is observed that the threshold $\pi_i$ remains constant regardless of the control signal's magnitude.
-Nevertheless, when addressing a stabilization problem, adopting a variable threshold for the triggering condition becomes advantageous, according to the approach in \cite{rela1}\cite{rela2}.
-Specifically, when the control signal $u_i$ is huge, a greater error of measurement can be tolerated, allowing for longer update intervals.
-Conversely, as the system states stabilize towards equilibrium, with $u_i$ approaching zero, a smaller threshold enables more accurate control, enhancing overall system performance.
-Then, it is proposed the following adaptive event-triggered controller:
+In the fixed-threshold strategy, the threshold $\pi_i$ remains constant regardless of the magnitude of the control signal.
+However, it is preferable to set a variable threshold for the triggering condition to achieve system stabilization~\cite{rela1}.
+Specifically, when the control signal $u_i$ is huge, a greater measurement error is tolerated, allowing for longer update intervals.
+Conversely, when $u_i$ approaches $0$, the system states stabilize towards equilibrium and a smaller threshold enables more accurate control, improving the overall performance.
+Then, we propose the adaptive event-triggered controller: